Super Talent Pico-C review

 - It may actually be too small

 That last remark turned out to be true, because 6 months after I got it, I lost it.
-However, I replaced it with a nickel plated one that looks a bit less shiny, and got a LaCie IamaKey for daily use.
+However, I replaced it with this nickel plated one that looks a bit less shiny, and got a LaCie IamaKey for daily use.
+It attaches to my key ring, and it's pretty much impossible to lose.